-I started this post a few weeks ago with the intention of talking about how Starbursts have changed since I was a kid.
+I started this post a few weeks ago intending to talk about how Starbursts have changed since I was a kid.
 But I never got around to finishing it because I didn’t really know what I could say on the topic, other than how awesome the new wrapper design is.

 Then my sister posted one of those Facebook saying photos that read “Chocolate doesn’t ask silly questions; chocolate understands” [Semicolon was my addition] and I realised that there is a great difference between my love for sweeties and the love that many women seem to have for chocolate.

-You see, I almost feel like chocolate is meant to be a sophisticated, grown up sweet treat.
-And, sadly, it’s one that seems to cause great amounts of guilt for some women who consume it.
+You see, I almost feel like chocolate is meant to be a sophisticated, grown-up sweet treat.
+And, sadly, it seems to cause great amounts of guilt for some women who consume it.
 But, chocolate seems to have a bit of a philosophical slant to it, too.

 Take, for example, the same sister’s love of Dove chocolate bits.
 Inside of each wrapper is a message of hope, encouragement, or inspiration.
-Or some other such grown up mumbo-jumbo.
-Or these silly little quotes she likes about how she’d kill for chocolate or that the perfect man is one who brings chocolate.
+Or some other such grown-up mumbo-jumbo.
+Or these silly little quotes she likes about how she’d kill for chocolate or that the perfect man brings chocolate.